Treeing: Hunting

 Particularly used with coonhunting, treeing dogs are selected for the instinct to not cease barking at an animal after it has escaped into a tree.
 This method of hunting is also used for cougar and black bear.

 The dogs are trained to bay, not directly attack the quarry; however, it is not unheard of for the quarry to kill some of the dogs or for the dogs to kill the quarry.
 Usually, the quarry will climb a tree to escape the dogs after a period of chase and harassment.
 Blackmouth Cur use this method.
 Traditionally, the dogs were followed on foot by hunters listening to their barks, although some hunters now use radio direction finding equipment to follow the pack.

 Research

 Treeing is also sometimes performed without the intention of killing the quarry for scientific purposes (such as radio-tagging) or recreational purposes.
 It is especially useful for cougars, which are notoriously stealthy and difficult to capture without the aid of dogs.

+Research indicates that treeing and freeing predators, a process that is somewhat similar to catch and release fishing, can encourage them to maintain a healthy distance from humans.